Why Incorporate in Wyoming

 The Ability To Protect Your Entity Veil Is Essential, Especially If The Owners Include Partners Or Another Company.

 Pierced Entity Veil

-This is called “piercing the corporate veil,” and the consequences to you and your partners can be devastating.
-This also means that it was proven that you were simply the “Alter Ego” to the corporation or LLC, which means one in the same.
+This is called “piercing the corporate veil,” the consequences to you and your partners can be devastating.
+This also means that it was proven that you were simply the “Alter Ego” to the corporation or LLC, which means one and the same.

 You are essentially a sole proprietorship again, financially paralyzed, with a lawsuit against you, personally!

 How do you keep this from happening?
 Your new corporate entity MUST:

 Follow corporate formalities, keeping recorded minutes and resolutions;